 Gaining fame as an American art capital, Los Angeles is home to a thriving creative scene that rivals those of New York City and Chicago.
-Head to these eight contemporary art galleries to find out what’s getting the local aesthetes excited.
+Head to these seven contemporary art galleries to find out what’s getting the local art lovers excited.

 A fixture of the Los Angeles contemporary art scene since it was founded by owner Michael Kohn in 1985, the Kohn Gallery is known for its exhibitions of art by globally renowned artists such as Andy Warhol, Dan Flavin and Mark Tansey.
 The gallery also represents the estate of the late Bruce Conner.
-The Hollywood-based gallery, which boasts a huge venue complete with a sculpture garden, is also committed to nurturing the talents of up-and-coming artists producing bold, cutting-edge work.
+The Hollywood-based gallery, which boasts an extensive space complete with a sculpture garden, is also committed to nurturing the talents of up-and-coming artists producing bold, cutting-edge work.

-An intimate, unpretentious gallery located in West Hollywood, founded by Benjamin Trigano, M+B has a knack for uncovering emerging local artists and nurturing their careers.
-While its repertoire of represented artists works in mixed media, the gallery specializes in photography.
+An intimate, unpretentious gallery located in West Hollywood founded by Benjamin Trigano, M+B has a knack for uncovering emerging local artists and nurturing their careers.
+While its repertoire of represented artists work in a variety of media, the gallery specializes in photography.

 With its practice of exhibiting and selling affordable art by artists from across Europe and the US, Artspace Warehouse is rare in its mission to make quality contemporary art accessible to all.
 Boasting a centrally located, spacious and modern gallery in Los Angeles, and a sister gallery in Zurich, Switzerland, Artspace Warehouse concentrates on exhibiting one-of-a-kind artworks that fall into the categories of pop, abstract, photographic and urban art.

-From its beginnings in 1994 as an underground art experiment specializing in alternative performance art, painting, photography and sculpture, New Image Art has gradually gained a global cult following.
-Founded by director Masea Goldeberg, the gallery now concentrates on fine art with a strong emphasis on subcultures.
-Street-influenced graphic artist Shepherd Fairey and painter Jo Jackson are among the talents whose careers were kick-started with the help of New Image Art.
+From its beginnings in 1994 as an underground experimental art space specializing in alternative performance art, painting, photography and sculpture, New Image Art has gradually gained a global cult following.
+Founded by director Marsea Goldberg, the gallery now concentrates on contemporary art with a strong emphasis on subcultures.
+Street-influenced graphic artist Shepard Fairey and painter Jo Jackson are among the talents whose careers were kick-started with the help of New Image Art.

-Located in vibrant Venice Beach, Louver opened its doors in 1975 and quickly became one of Los Angeles’s premier contemporary art venues.
-The gallery represents an impressive collection of artists, including San Diego-born sculptor Deborah Butterfield and Argentinian painter Guillermo Kuitca.
+Located in vibrant Venice Beach, Louver opened its doors in 1975 and quickly became one of LA’s premier contemporary art venues.
+The gallery represents an impressive collection of artists, including San Diego-born sculptor Deborah Butterfield and Argentine painter Guillermo Kuitca.
 It regularly hosts exhibitions featuring talents such as American ceramic artist and sculptor Matt Wedel, and graffiti artist and illustrator Gajin Fujita.
 The gallery also promotes and celebrates emerging local artists through its Rogue Wave program.

-Named after a 1964 conceptual art book by local artist Ed Rushcha, the Various Small Fires gallery is a homage to Los Angeles’s avant-garde art legacy.
-Set within a space designed by Johnston Marklee Architects, this Hollywood gallery is a reinterpretation of the traditional ‘white cube’ gallery concept.
+Named after a 1964 conceptual art book by local artist Ed Ruscha, the Various Small Fires gallery is an homage to LA’s avant-garde art legacy.
+Set within a space designed by Johnston Marklee Architects, this Hollywood gallery is a reinterpretation of the traditional “white cube” gallery concept.
 The space includes a sound corridor designed for sound-based art, a roofless outdoor gallery and a large main exhibition room.
-Despite being a relatively new addition to the LA art scene, the gallery has already worked with a number of American and international artists, including New Zealand-born sculptor Anna Sew Hoy and local multimedia artist Scott Benzel.
+Despite being a relatively new addition to the LA art scene, the gallery has already worked with a number of well-regarded American and international artists, including New Zealand-born sculptor Anna Sew Hoy and local multimedia artist Scott Benzel.